Basic Tea Varieties and Notable Subtypes

 Echinacea is frequently given as a decoction to help treat colds.
 Hibiscus tea is used to help lower blood pressure.
 And eleuthero is an Asian herb used for its calming properties as a drink before bed.

-Early South American tribes considered Mate the drink of the gods.
+Early South American tribes considered mate the drink of the gods.
 It is ridiculously rich in antioxidants, possessing 90% more antioxidants than even green tea.

-As if the potential immunity-boosting powers of Mate weren’t enough, it has also been shown to help minimize the signs of aging, reduce stress, and even to help prevent certain cancers.
+As if the potential immunity-boosting powers of mate weren’t enough, it has also been shown to help minimize the signs of aging, reduce stress, and even to help prevent certain cancers.

 It is also highly touted for offering increased mental energy and clarity, and enhanced focus.
+This is largely due to the fact that it is high in caffeine.

-Perhaps the best part of drinking Mate is that it has chemical compounds and nutrients that may help to boost metabolism and help the body to use carbohydrates more efficiently.
+Perhaps the best part of drinking mate is that it has chemical compounds and nutrients that may help to boost metabolism and help the body to use carbohydrates more efficiently.

 For habitual mate drinkers, this means the potential for burning more calories and obtaining more useful energy out of the foods you eat.